Junior legion baseball: Gering, Alliance both moving on to Class B state tourney

-That long wait is ended with a 13-10 win over Alliance on Sunday to qualify for next weekend’s Nebraska American Legion Class B tournament in Alliance.
+That long wait ended after a 13-10 win over Alliance Sunday to qualify for the upcoming weekend’s Nebraska American Legion Class B tournament in Alliance.

-Gering coach Grant Rimington said his team played well all tournament to come away with the tournament title.
+Gering coach Grant Rimington said his team played well all tournament to come away with the title this weekend.

 People are also reading…